mahdikazemi96/RegisterationForm/README.md

     "RegisterationFormDbContext": "Server=.;Database=RegisterationForm;Trusted_Connection=True;MultipleActiveResultSets=true"
   }`

-> now we should connect our context to databse. for this one we should do it in the layer that injects the services(here, IoC layer). for this we create a class with name DbConfig and use the ef core service to connect our database context to database. like this:
+> now we should connect our context to databse. for this one we should do it in the layer that injects the services(here, IoC layer). for this you need install the package *Microsoft.Extensions.DependencyInjection.Abstractions* then we create a class with name DbConfig and use the ef core service to connect our database context to database. like this:

 ![image](https://user-images.githubusercontent.com/30793006/182185009-37b606e0-adfe-43fe-8a95-f8696e17bc46.png)